Marvelously flavorful avocado fries are coated with almond meal, then baked in the oven until hot and creamy.

 Instructions

-Next, dip the wedges in egg and dredge them in seasoned almond meal.
+Next, dip the avocado wedges in egg and dredge them in seasoned almond meal.

 The dipping sauce is non-negotiable!
 It's not that the fries are not good without it.
 But they are AMAZING with it.

-To make the dipping sauce, I use Organic Harvest Chipotle habanero pepper sauce (available on Amazon), which has a lovely smoky flavor and is quite potent.
-So I use just 1 teaspoon.
+To make the dipping sauce, I use Organic Harvest Chipotle habanero pepper sauce, which has a lovely smoky flavor and is quite potent.
+So, I use just one teaspoon.

 If your pepper sauce is not very spicy, you might want to use more of it.
 Taste and decide for yourself.
-I may also add that it's best to use a pepper sauce that's not very vinegary.
+Regardless of the sauce you use, it's best to use a pepper sauce that's not very vinegary.
 You want the first ingredient to be peppers, not vinegar.

 Yes, you can.
 While almond meal ensures this recipe is low-carb and gluten-free, if you don't mind the carbs and gluten, you can substitute breadcrumbs for the almond meal.